Pride of Barbados now in stock!

 Lawn

-Move the lawn mower setting up to high.
-As we head into summer, keep the roots cool by leaving the grass long.
+Keep that lawn mower setting on high.
+Keep the roots cool by leaving the grass long.
 Don’t remove more than 1/3 of the top at a time.

 GREEN DREAMS,